Psychiatry and Behavioral Sciences, Department of Global Health

-, WHO Collaborating Center for Research and Training in Suicide Prevention, Beijing Huilongguan Hospital
+WHO Collaborating Center for Research and Training in Suicide Prevention, Beijing Huilongguan Hospital

-McMaster University and an MA (anthropology) and MPH (epidemiology) from the University of Washington.
+Dr. Phillips is a Canadian citizen who has been a permanent resident of China for 30 years.
+He received a BSc (psychology) from McGill University, an MD from McMaster University and an MA (anthropology) and MPH (epidemiology) from the University of Washington.
 He completed his psychiatry residency training at the University of Washington followed by a two-year Robert Wood Johnson Research Training Fellowship.
-He is currently Professor of Psychiatry and Global Health at Emory University (USA), Director of the Suicide Research and Prevention Center at the Shanghai Mental Health Center at Shanghai Jiao Tong University School of Medicine, and the Executive Director of the WHO Collaborating Center for Research and Training in Suicide Prevention at Beijing Hui Long Guan Hospital,.
-He also hold positions at Columbia University (USA) and Peking Union Medical College (PUMC) and is advisor on mental health issues in China for the WHO, Treasurer of the International Association for Suicide Prevention, Co-Editor-in Chief of the Shanghai Archives of Psychiatry, and editorial consultant for The Lancet.
+He is currently Director of the Suicide Research and Prevention Center of the Shanghai Mental Health Center at Shanghai Jiao Tong University School of Medicine, the Executive Director of the WHO Collaborating Center for Research and Training in Suicide Prevention at Beijing Hui Long Guan Hospital, Director of the Shanghai Mental Health Center – Emory University Collaborative Center for Global Mental Health, Professor of Psychiatry and Global Health at Emory University (USA), Professor of Clinical Psychiatry and Clinical Epidemiology at Columbia University (USA), Visiting Professor at Peking Union Medical College (PUMC), advisor on mental health issues in China for the WHO, Co-Editor-in Chief of the Shanghai Archives of Psychiatry (China's first and only English language psychiatric journal), and editorial consultant for The Lancet.